 What does the operation involve?

-The operation is usually performed under a general anaesthetic and usually takes 15 to 30 minutes.
+The operation is usually performed under a general anaesthetic but various anaesthetic techniques are possible.
+The operation usually takes 15 to 30 minutes.

 To lessen the risk of bowel incontinence (when you pass a bowel movement without wanting to) your treatment may involve several operations over a number of months.